Bugis Market (Bugis Street) - A Vibrant Souvenirs Market

 Bugis Street (Bugis Market)

 Bugis area is historically linked to the Rochor-Kallang River basin trade in the 19th to mid-20th centuries with the indigenous traders of Bugis ethnicity from South Sulawesi, Indonesia, who settled in the area, hence the name.
+The earlier inhabitants at Bugis likely moved there from Pulau Balking Mati, now Sentosa Island, due to the malaria outbreak in the mid 1800s.

 Comments